hackclub/putting-the-you-in-cpu/README.md

 [diagram of 4 level hierarchical paging]

 Many recent Intel processors implement [5-level paging](https://www.intel.com/content/www/us/en/content-details/671442/5-level-paging-and-5-level-ept-white-paper.html), adding another level of paging indirection as well as 9 more bits to expand the address space to 128 PiB.
-5-level paging is supported by operating systems including Linux [since 2017](https://lwn.net/Articles/717293/) and recent Windows 10 and 11 server versions.
+5-level paging is supported by operating systems including Linux [since 2017](https://lwn.net/Articles/717293/), as well as recent Windows 10 and 11 server versions.

 At any level of the tree, the pointer to the next entry can be null (`0x0`) to indicate that there